The Optimality of Blocking Designs in Equally and Unequally Allocated Randomized Experiments with General Response: Analyzing Designs

 Theorem \ref{thm:Q}(iii) implies that block designs with $B/n^{1/4} \to \infty$ and $B/n \to 0$ are asymptotically optimal for the tail criterion i.e. it obtains the lower bound of Equation~\ref{eq:lower}.

 Assumption \ref{ass:blocking1} is reasonable when the $\mu_i$'s are ordered as in Equation~\ref{eq:muvec_order} and are approximately uniform.
 If this is not the case, it is expected that $\mathcal{B}_1$ decreases slower with $B$, and then the optimal block size might be of larger order than $n^{1/4}$.
 For example, if $\mathcal{B}_1 \approx n/B$ (instead of $n/B^2$), then similar arguments used to prove Theorem \ref{thm:Q} will instead imply that the optimal block size $B$ satisfies $B/n^{1/2} \to \infty$ and $B/n \to 0$.

-We discuss now violations of our assumed knowledge of the order of the $\mu_i$'s (Equation~\ref{eq:muvec_order}).
-The results above imply if the $\mu_i$'s are neither ordered nor approximately uniform, in order for block designs to perform optimally, it is enough to require that there exists a block design with $B/n \to 0$ such that its balance term $\mathcal{B}_1$ is $o(\sqrt{n})$ as summarized in Remark~\ref{rem:weak} below.
+More generally, the results above imply if the $\mu_i$'s are neither ordered nor approximately uniform, in order for block designs to perform optimally, it is enough to require that there exists a block design with $B/n \to 0$ such that its balance term $\mathcal{B}_1$ is $o(\sqrt{n})$ as summarized in Remark~\ref{rem:weak} below.

 \begin{remark} Assumptions \ref{ass:blocking1} and \ref{ass:blocking2}, can be relaxed in the sense, that under Assumptions \ref{ass:boundedness1}--\ref{ass:boundedness3}, if there exists a blocking design with $B/n \to 0$ such that its balance term $\mathcal{B}_1$ is $o(\sqrt{n})$, then it asymptotically achieves the lower bound of Equation~\ref{eq:lower} and hence it is asymptotically optimal. \end{remark}